goresearch/projects/namaste/README.md

 ### Not

 * Meteor.js: needs Node.JS EOL version 14 which does not compatible with some new packages.
 (Jun.
 15, 2023)

+## References
+### Books
+* Cory Doctorow.
+Information Doesn't Want to Be Free: Laws for the Internet Age.